-We are currently conducting the BETTER SLEEP trial, a multicenter, prospective, open-label, two-group clinical trial, designed to assess the long-term safety and performance of the Genio system for the treatment of adult OSA patients with and without CCC of the soft palate over a period of 36 months post-implantation.
-The BETTER SLEEP trial includes a subgroup of CCC patients, which is a patient population that is contraindicated for unilateral hypoglossal nerve stimulation.
+We are currently conducting the BETTER SLEEP trial, a multicenter, prospective, open-label, two-group clinical trial, designed to assess the long-term safety and performance of the Genio system for the treatment of adult OSA patients with and without CCC over a period of 36 months post- implantation.
+The BETTER SLEEP trial includes a subgroup of CCC patients, which is a patient population that is contraindicated for unilateral HGNS.

-In the BETTER SLEEP trial, 42 patients were implanted with the Genio system, 18 of which have CCC (or 42.9% of the total implanted population).
-The primary safety endpoint was the incidence of device-related SAEs six months post-implantation.
-The primary performance endpoint was the change in the AHI score from baseline to six months post-implantation measured by counting the number of events (apnea or hypopnea) that occur per hour collected during an overnight sleep study.
-Patients with moderate to severe AHI scores (15 < AHI < 65) and aged between 21 and 75 years were eligible for enrollment if they failed, refused or did not tolerate PAP treatment.
-Patients with a body mass index above 32 kg/m were excluded.
-The trial has been authorized by the Australian and New Zealand regulatory authorities and is being conducted in nine local medical centers.
+Patients with moderate to severe AHI scores ( $15 \le AHI < 65$ ) and aged between 21 and 75 years were eligible for enrollment if they failed, refused or did not tolerate PAP treatment.
+Patients with a body mass index above 32 kg/m2 were excluded.
+The trial has been authorized by the Australian and New Zealand regulatory authorities and is being conducted in eight local medical centers.